LuisGorgulho/Test/docs/index.md

 ## News

-**v1.3 - 05/22/2018**
-- Migrated for .NET Core 2.1.2
-- All dependencies is up to date
-- Improvements in Automapper Setup
-- Improvements for last version of MediatR (Notifications and Request)
-- Code improvements in general

 **v1.2 - 08/15/2017**
 - Migrated for .NET Core 2.0 and ASP.NET Core 2.0
 - Adaptations for the new Identity Authentication Model